-So usually I would be trying to get to yoga tonight in the effort to put off wine and hope that the class would help me change my mind about numbing out before the weekend actually started.
-This was in the rare event that I made it to Thursday without wine.
-The mornings are so easy to make the choice not to drink but then the dinner hour comes and thoughts begin to invade.
+So usually I would be trying to get to yoga tonight in the effort to put off wine and hope that the class would help me change my mind about starting the weekend before the weekend has actually even begun.
+The mornings are so easy to make the healthy choice not to drink but then the dinner hour comes and thoughts get loud.
 I am reading a great book right now, “Freedom from Addiction” which I have had for a few years and tried to read before but nothing hit home.
 I am learning some things from it this time around.
 Mostly the power of my thoughts and the idea that I control my thought life.
 I love the following paragraphs:

 “With our thoughts we create our worlds.
 We encourage you to examine your core beliefs and see how you extract those elements of your experiences that reinforce your beliefs.
 Beliefs are the ideas we hold to be true.
 If the ones you are holding are not serving you, consider exchanging them for ones that will.”

 “Healing and transformation require envisioning a life of balance, vitality, meaning, and purpose.
 Once you have done this, you can align your thoughts, words, and actions with you intentions for a better life.
 Envision a life in which you are making good choices, living in harmony with the people, elements, and forces around you.
 Picture yourself choosing to bring nourishment rather than toxicity into your body, mind, and soul.
 Imagine what your life would look like if you were living in service to yourself and those around you.